Chinese tin producers jump on the cutback bandwagon: Andy Home

 Graphic on Indonesian tin exports: tmsnrt.rs/1WAgydZ

-Ironically, the global market may actually need some of those “grey” Chinese exports.
+Ironically, the global market may actually need some of those “gray” Chinese exports.

 Because supply from Indonesia, the world’s second largest producer but its biggest exporter, continues to decline.